jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 ### Dynamic values - In the translation file

-Once the unique id has been set for the `TextLocale`, and the `values` configured the file containing the translation needs to be configured:&#x20;
+Once the unique id has been set for the `TextLocale`, and the `values` configured the file containing the translation needs to be configured:

 1. For multiple languages create a separate file per language required.
-2. Add the unique identifiers (`id`) values specified in the jig, with the corresponding  translated text in the new file.&#x20;
+2. Add the unique identifiers (`id`) values specified in the jig, with the corresponding  translated text in the new file.
 3. Add the context variable for the values specified in the jig.
-This can be values you add to the `TextLocale: value` option and <a href="https://format-message.github.io/icu-message-format-for-translators/index.html" target="_blank">ICU Message</a> definitions.&#x20;
+This can be values you add to the `TextLocale: value` option and <a href="https://format-message.github.io/icu-message-format-for-translators/index.html" target="_blank">ICU Message</a> definitions.
 4. If you using multiple languages, simply use the same unique identifiers (`id`) values in each language file and for **static** values ensure the translated text corresponds.

 :::CodeblockTabs